Pug Corgi Mix Facts

 Pug corgi

-Though in general, you can consider hybrid dogs to be healthier comparing it to its pure breed parents.
+Though in general, you can consider hybrid dogs to be healthier compared to its pure-breed parents.
 They are not invincible, making them prone to some of the common diseases that usually affects the original dogs.
 You can avoid issues like these by being careful if you are looking for mixed puppies like the Corgi Pug crossbreed that is for sale.

 https://www.greenfieldpuppies.com